CodingNomads/articles/why-web-frameworks/why-web-frameworks.md

 There's HTML, there's CSS, there's JavaScript there are databases that you all have to interact with.
 There are back-end languages, Python is one of those, there are database interactions with SQL and it just kept growing and growing.
 So that the internet became this very, very, very big thing.
 And it's just really a complex mess.

-So it's hard to get a grasp of what's going on and how to handle everything that needs to fit together to create a web app, or anything that you want to publish on the web.
-There's just so much that goes into that.
+This makes it hard to get a grasp of what's going on and how to handle everything that needs to fit together to create a web app, or anything that you want to publish on the web.
+There's just so much that goes into that!

-And the idea of a web framework is essentially just that it automates repetitive web development tasks:
+The idea of a web framework is essentially that it **automates repetitive web development tasks**:

-- It allows you to abstract database interactions.
-So you maybe don't have to write SQL as a pure language, cutting down one of the languages you need to know for web development
+- Web frameworks allow you to abstract database interactions.
+So for example you don't have to write SQL as a pure language, cutting down one of the languages you need to know for web development
-- It handles your L requests and your L mapping for you
+- Web frameworks handle your L requests and your L mapping for you
-- It provides templates and frameworks and allows you to generate HTML sites on the go with a language that is more familiar to you
+- Web frameworks provide templates, and allow you to generate HTML sites on the go with a language that is more familiar to you
-- And it helps with security, cashing, sessions, et cetera.
+- And Web frameworks help with security, cashing, sessions, etc.

-So the web frameworks help you with all of these things.
-And to just sum it up in one quick go:
+To sum it up in one quick go:

->web development is a mess and web frameworks is web development, simplified.
+>Web development is a mess, and web frameworks simplify web development.

 Okay.
 So that's why you would want to use a web framework in general.
-And in the next video, we're going to talk about why you would want to use **Django** as a web framework.
+Next week we'll publish another video and blog that will talk about why you would want to use **Django** as a web framework.
+Stay tuned!

 ## Conclusion

-Let's recap that again in concise writing.
+Let's recap what is a web framework again in concise writing.
 First and foremost: _The web is a mess_.
 You'll want to use a web framework because it _simplifies web development_.
-More specifically, it helps you to:
+More specifically, web frameworks help you:

 - **Automate** repetitive web development tasks
 - **Abstract** database interactions